distribution/distribution/docs/notifications.md

-The following is an example of a JSON event, sent in response to the push of a
+The following is an example of a JSON event, sent in response to the pull of a
 manifest:

 ```json